 West Virginia Code §11-10-5s(c) requires a tax expenditure report to be submitted to the Legislature by January 15 of each year.
 In three-year cycles, these reports are intended to analyze tax expenditures for most major State taxes.
 The law defines the term "tax expenditure" as a provision in the tax laws designed to encourage certain kinds of activities or to aid taxpayers in special circumstances.
-Such provisions generally include exclusions, exemptions, deductions, credits and deferrals from tax.
-This report covers the Consumers Sales and Service Tax and the Use Tax.
+Such provisions generally include exclusions, exemptions, deductions, credits, and deferrals from tax.
+This report covers the Sales Tax.
 Other reports cover all other taxes administered by the State Tax Department.